ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9405745">scylla</a></p>

 The most difficult decision was our roster for [FM2](https://osu.ppy.sh/beatmapsets/643391#osu/1389956).
-The initial lineup we planned for was changed last minute with me going HR and ::{ flag=SE }:: [Andros](https://osu.ppy.sh/users/9072586) going NM, which was dangerous but worked very much in our favour.
+The initial lineup we planned for was changed last minute with me going HR and ::{ flag=SE }:: ::Andros::{ user-id=9072586 } going NM, which was dangerous but worked very much in our favour.
 We had many plausible mod and player combinations that sounded really good on paper but the one we went with was not planned beforehand at all.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7944724" style="background-image: url('/wiki/shared/avatars/0x84f.jpg')"></a>